thatguythat1031/multiAuthorBlog/README.md

 # Multi-Author Blog

+*Note*: This blog has been retired and moved to a wordpress blog.
+It can still be accessed via the link below, but is no longer hosted on heroku and is instead a wordpress blog.
+I hope to return to this project at a later date to incorporate custom code and run off of that.

 A for fun blog focusing on Philosophy and politics.
 The repo is a fork of the [Clean Blog](https://startbootstrap.com/themes/clean-blog/) free bootstrap theme.
 All credit for the original code goes to the author of the original template- more info can be found at the link above.
 All writing and articles are our own.
 The site can be visited by opening a new browser tab and searching: `https://www.lunchroomprophecies.com`.
 I cannot currently link to the site on github as we do not yet have an SSL certificate set up.
 Site is hosted on Heroku.

 ## Current Authors